oliverjamescox/100-days-of-code/r1-log.md

 ### Day 26: June 30th, Tuesday

 **Today's Progress**: Got a bit of CPD time at work so finished off thenetninja's vue.js tutorial series, the remaining episodes covered custom directives, filters and implementing a title search function.
 In the evening I also managed to put the codecademy 'Learn Asynchronous JavaScript' course to bed, trying to make the most of the pro subscription while I have it.

+### Day 27: July 1st, Wednesday

+**Today's Progress**: Watched a couple of youtube videos (Fireship's async/await) to add to the codecademy course, still on my list to find a usecase for all and implement.
+Colt Steele's 'Learn GIT in 15 minutes' popped up in recommended so ended up watching that too! was pretty comfortable with everything covered but he has such great material.
+Spent a bit of time in the evening on project work implementing imgkit.io to serve responsive images from the s3 bucket.
+Got everything set up and can serve images, the vue component will be a continued work in progress with only a basic feature set for the time being.